dreamportdev/Osdev-Notes/Scheduling/TasksAndThreads.md

 Now when a function is  called, the cpu put the next instruction on the stack.
 And here is where we will put the end function.

 * Then the thread_exit function should take also care of updating the thread status to DEAD (and by extension if it was the last thread on a task it should update that too)
+* The schedule function when pick a task that has the status set to DEAD knows that it doesn´t have to execute it, and will call the routine to free the thread resources.
+* If the thread is the last in a task, the task should be ready to be deleted too.
+So in this case we need to change the status to the task too.

 ## Switching tasks/thread